PlainOlSoapBar/taiko-sniper/README.md

-# 太鼓の狙撃 - Taiko Sniper Discord Bot
-太鼓（たいこ）の　狙撃（そげき）
+# ▄︻デ══━一
+太鼓 (たいこ) の 狙撃 (そげき)
 Taiko meaning drum, sogeki meaning sniping.
-## 🎯 About
+## About
+> Don-chan quit his job as a Taiko Master and became the ultimate sniper.
+> As a side-hustle, he helps Collegiate Taiko groups keep track of sniping statistics for each member.

-Within my Taiko group, we have a tradition of taking pictures _(sniping)_ of other members without their knowledge whenever we see them in public _(don't worry, we all consent to this)_.
-Introducing Taiko Sniper, a Discord bot that allows members to snipe each other while having their statistics tracked!
+Within my Taiko group, we have a tradition of taking pictures (sniping) of other members without their knowledge whenever we see them in public (obviously with consent).
+This Discord bot allows members to snipe each other while having their statistics tracked!
-## 🔧 Key Features / Previews
+## Example Features / Previews
 [ ] indicates argument, * indicates optional
 <details>
 <summary> Snipe </summary>